arobey1/mbrdl/README.md

 We also include the code needed to train classifiers that are robust to natural variation.
 Our implementation is based on the [Lambda Labs implementation](https://github.com/lambdal/imagenet18) of the ImageNet training repository.

-To train a classifier on SVHN, GTSRB, or CURE-TSR, you can run the following shell script:
+To train a classifier on MNIST, SVHN, GTSRB, or CURE-TSR, you can run the following shell script:

 ```bash
 chmod +x train_basic.sh